Agricultural value chain: Value chain methodologies

 Donors and others supporting agricultural development, such as FAO, World Bank, GIZ, DFID, ILO, IIED and UNIDO, have produced a range of documents designed to assist their staff and others to evaluate value chains in order to decide on the most appropriate interventions to either update existing chains or promote new ones.
-However, the application of value chain analysis is being interpreted differently by different organisations, with possible repercussions for their development impact.
+However, the application of value chain analysis has been interpreted differently by different organisations, with possible repercussions for their development impact.
 The proliferation of guides has taken place in an environment where key conceptual and methodological elements of value chain analysis and development are still evolving.
 Many of these guides include not only detailed procedures that require experts to carry out the analysis but also use detailed quasi-academic methodologies.
 One such methodology is to compare the same value chain over time (a comparative or panel study) to assess changes in rents, governance, systemic efficiency and the institutional framework.